abadonna/defold-mesh-binary/README.md

 ## Features
 * Binary format
 * Exports all the meshes
-* Material's color and texture
+* Base color and texture for every material (so far only "Principled BSDF")
+* Multiple materials per mesh, up to 8 textures per mesh
 * Bones
 * Bone animations on GPU